evildmp/vurt/docs/index.rst

 I'm Daniele.

-I'd like to humanise software.
-Unfortunately, considerably more people seem to want to softwarise humans.
+I think it would be better to humanise software than softwarise humans.

 I live in Cardiff, UK and Leiden, NL.